amoretspero/snuplc/README.md

 Commented <code>parser.h</code>, <code>ast.cpp</code>.
 Need to get rid of unused functions.

+**2016-04-27 19:25 KST**
+Removed debugging code.
+Code with debugging code is in seperate folder.

 **2016-04-26 20:18 KST**
 Added more complicated tests.
 They are in folder <code>test/parser/hell</code>.